gray rectangle with angle

 Status: Rulemaking process under way, comment period ends June 18

 The FMCSA has admitted that its Unified Registration System (URS) is outdated, and criminals have been able to exploit the system to create false identities or present themselves as legitimate carriers and brokers.
 To crack down on fraud — and to reduce paperwork — the FMCSA announced in April that it plans to replace the URS with a new FMCSA Registration System (FRS); the comment period ends June 18.
+This includes discontinuing Motor Carrier (MC) numbers.
+The DOT number would be the sole identifier, and processes would be improved to avoid delays and unnecessarily long wait times for changes to be applied.

 The FRS would require new and existing registrants to prove their identity before accessing the system.
 And because registrants would enter their information digitally, the FRS would eliminate several forms, including the MCS-150.